Skip to contents

 Interpretation: Returns all indices with NA only where inputs are missing or non-finite.

-Worked example 2: Extreme scan, capping, and z-normalization
+Worked example 2: Normalization

 ogtt_is(